 According to an article published in the American Heart Association journal Circulation, a patient’s physician may recommend several options before recommending surgery, depending on the severity of his or her varicose veins.
 The first step will likely be lifestyle changes, including weight loss (if the patient is overweight), regular exercise, smoking cessation, and the avoidance of long periods of standing or sitting.
 Physicians may also prescribe compression stockings, which help to decrease valve leakiness and pressure in the veins, and which should be worn consistently and used correctly.
 If these methods do not produce the desired effects, patients may need to consider nonsurgical or surgical treatments.

 “Proper evaluation with an ultrasound, done in the office of a vein specialist, is critical to determining the best treatment options.
-Criteria for deciding on the best option for a particular patient are too specific to be able to give a generalized statement, as this can only be determined with evaluation of the patient.
+Criteria for deciding on the best option for a particular patient are too specific to be able to give a generalized statement, as this can only be determined with evaluation of the patient,” Light says.
 Options include endovenous ablation with radiofrequency, with laser, or with foam sclerotherapy.
 In most cases, these procedures will be covered by insurance in the presence of appropriate symptoms, although treatment criteria vary from company to company.”

 The NHLBI explains the most commonly available treatments, ranging from nonsurgical to surgical.
 Usually used to treat spider or small varicose veins, sclerotherapy and microsclerotherapy involve injecting a chemical into the vein that creates scarring, causing the treated vein to close and eventually fade.
 Laser surgery is completely non-invasive and uses a medical laser to cause the vein to fade.